readygetset/inthon2024/README.md

 ## Task
 **Multimodal - Reliable & Efficient Image Captioning with Vision-Language Models (VLMs)**

-- Reliability: Check for hallucinations in captions.
+## Evaluation Metrics
+### Reliability Score
+- SPICE: Measures text quality by analyzing captions as combinations of objects, attributes, and relations.
+- CLIPScore: Assesses image-caption consistency using CLIP embeddings, even without reference captions.
+- CHAIRf: Evaluates the match between generated and actual objects, considering both precision and recall.
+### Efficiency & Sustainability Weight
-- Efficiency & Sustainability: Assess based on the number of parameters used in fine-tuning.
+- Applied to the Reliability score based on the number of parameters used in model training and dataset size.